Code of Virginia: Publishing and access

 The official version of the Code of Virginia is published by the Michie Company under contract with the Virginia Code Commission, the governmental body responsible for printing and maintaining the code.
 West's Annotated Code of Virginia is an unofficial, competing version issued by West Publishing, which includes more cross-references and West key numbers.
 The Virginia government also makes the code available without annotations for free on the internet.

-As of 2008, the printed Code of Virginia consists of twenty-nine hardcover volumes, with a two-volume subject matter index that is replaced annually.
+As of 2026, the Code of Virginia printed by Michie's consists of thirty-four hardcover volumes, plus cumulative supplements.
 The statutes are fully annotated by Virginia attorneys, and include cites to and summaries of Virginia state and federal court decisions as well as law reviews.
 The first volume of the Code of Virginia also prints the Virginia Constitution and the Constitution of the United States.

 The government of Virginia claims copyright over the Code, including the text of statutes.
 Individual preparers, however, may obtain rights over case annotations, indices, and various notes concerning sections and reference tables they have written.